Analysis: In Trump's Twitter Feed, A Tale Of Sound And Fury

 "There's really no way to understand the administration except through the president's Twitter account," says Jameel Jaffer, director of the Knight First Amendment Center at Columbia University Law School.

-The entertainment value would seemingly dominate.
+The entertainment value would appear to dominate.

 Trump's tweets delight those supporters who say they find him honest, funny and refreshing.
 By the same token, his tweets distract and dismay his detractors, alienate many of his allies and misdirect much of the media.

 Yet as a substantive matter, these staccato statements cannot be ignored.
-They serve up invaluable real-time insight into the workings of the president's mind, a rich resource for historians in the future that journalists mine in real time.
-As do his own aides, who scroll through his account to figure out what he's thinking.
+They serve up invaluable real-time insight into the workings of the president's mind, a rich resource for historians and one that journalists mine in real time — as do Trump's own aides, who scroll through his account to figure out what he is thinking.

 Clearly, attention must be paid — just not to exclusion of the impact of actual policy, executive orders, laws and the like.
 And major outlets are actually doing a pretty good job of covering those weighty matters.

 It has been said that a president's character is revealed in moments of crisis.
-Trump's character may be perhaps be best revealed in bursts of 280 characters or less.
+Trump's character may perhaps be best revealed in bursts of 280 characters or fewer.

-On the plus side, the public is getting an unfiltered and unprecedented view into the thinking of a sitting president.
+On one hand, the public is getting an unfiltered and unprecedented view into the thinking of a sitting president.
 His immediate thoughts are not hidden or cast in carefully scrubbed prose.

 On the other hand, Trump often declines to appeal to the better angels of our nature.
 The social media messages are often Hobbesian: nasty, brutish and short.